-Competitive Tendering cannot be waived for building and engineering construction works and maintenance (other than in accordance with CONCODE) without Departmental of Health approval.
+Competitive Tendering cannot be waived for new build and/or engineering construction works without Departmental of Health and Social Care approval.

 8.3.8 Items which subsequently breach thresholds after original approval

 Items estimated to be below the limits set in this Standing Financial Instruction for which formal tendering procedures are not used which subsequently prove to have a value above such limits shall be reported to the Chief Executive, and be recorded in an appropriate Foundation Trust record.